-Heartland virus infection has been identified in fewer than ten patients throughout the United States, all of whom lived in Missouri and Tennessee.
+Heartland virus infection was identified in 2012 and has been identified in fewer than 10 patients throughout the United States, all of whom lived in Missouri and Tennessee.
 The lone star tick is the suspected vector of this disease.
 The symptoms of Heartland virus are headaches, muscle aches, diarrhea, loss of appetite and nausea.

 The blacklegged tick and the groundhog tick transmit Powassan disease.
 Cases of the illness primarily occur in the northeastern states as well as the Great Lakes area.
 Signs and symptoms of infection can include fever, headache, vomiting, weakness, seizures and memory loss.

 The tick vector of this disease is the Gulf coast tick.
 This disease was first described and confirmed in 2004 and is now considered to be a tick-borne disease risk in the southern states.